elgatosf/streamdeck/README.md

 ---

-Welcome to the official Node.js SDK for building Stream Deck plugins.
-Designed to make building with Stream Deck easy, our `@elgato/streamdeck` npm package provides everything you need to connect and communicate with Stream Deck, and lets you focus on the fun stuff.
+Welcome to the official SDK for creating Stream Deck plugins.
+Designed to make building with Stream Deck easy, the SDK provides everything you need to connect and communicate with Stream Deck, and lets you focus on the fun stuff.

 ## 📥 Prerequisites

-This Stream Deck SDK utilizes [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/).
-We highly recommend installing them using a version manager, with our favorites being [nvm](https://github.com/creationix/nvm) and [nvm-windows](nvm-windows).
-With the version manager installed, you can install Node.js and npm via.
+This Stream Deck SDK uses [Node.js](https://nodejs.org/en) (v20.1) and [npm](https://www.npmjs.com/).
+We highly recommend installing these using a version manager such as [nvm](https://github.com/creationix/nvm) (macOS) or [nvm-windows](nvm-windows).
+Once installed, the version of Node can be set via:

 ```bash
 nvm install 20.1.0
 nvm use 20.1.0
 ```

-> Stream Deck plugins are ran using Node v20.1.0

 ## ✏️ Getting Started

-With Node.js and npm installed, the easiest way to get started is using our creation wizard.
+With Node.js and npm installed, the easiest way to get started is using our Stream Deck Plugin creation wizard, provided as part of our CLI toolset.

 ```bash
 npm i -g @elgato/cli